happydasch/btoandav20/README.md

 * Get *unlimited* history prices for backtesting
 * Replay functionality for backtesting
 * Replace pending orders
+* Possibility to load existing positions from the OANDA account
+* Reconnects on broken connections and after timeouts, also backfills data after a timeout or disconnect occurred

 * **Support different type of orders:**
   * Order.Market